Nyooti/movie-recomender/README.md

 # CineMatch - Movie Recommender App

-A professional movie recommendation app powered by The Movie Database (TMDB) API.
+A professional movie recommendation app powered by The Movie Database (TMDB) API, built with Streamlit.

 ## Features